MIT-LCP/mimic-code/mimic-iv/buildmimic/sqlite/README.md

 # Building the MIMIC database with SQLite

-Either `import.sh` or `import.py` can be used to generate a [SQLite]([https://sqlite.org/index.html) database file from the MIMIC-III demo or full dataset.
+Either `import.sh` or `import.py` can be used to generate a [SQLite]([https://sqlite.org/index.html) database file from the MIMIC-IV demo or full dataset.

 `import.sh` is a shell script that will work with any POSIX compliant shell.
 It is memory efficient and does not require loading entire data files